 One of the nice things about Lauderdale-by-the-Sea is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

+Lauderdale-by-the-Sea is a somewhat ethnically-diverse town.
 The people who call Lauderdale-by-the-Sea home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lauderdale-by-the-Sea residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Lauderdale-by-the-Sea include Italian, German, English, and French .
+The greatest number of Lauderdale-by-the-Sea residents report their race to be White, followed by Black or African-American.
+Lauderdale-by-the-Sea also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.01% of the town’s residents.
+Important ancestries of people in Lauderdale-by-the-Sea include Irish, Italian, German, English, and Polish.

 The most common language spoken in Lauderdale-by-the-Sea is English.
 Other important languages spoken here include Spanish and French.